 - Loss of the ability to lead the life you used to lead

 In general, you are more likely to have these types of losses if you have been in a serious accident than if you have only been in a minor one.
+A pain and suffering lawyer can help you claim pain and suffering damages based on the available evidence.
+Having legal counsel will greatly increase your chances to recover.

 How do insurance companies calculate the value of pain and suffering?